How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 "I emailed each and every one of them thinking maybe we could get them on our beta or something.
 And surprisingly to us, about half of the people wrote back," Systrom recalls.
 The response was overwhelmingly positive.
 "Once we sent it to them, everyone loved it.
 They were like, 'This is awesome.
 I'm having so much fun.'"

-— Kevin Systrom, Instagram (Z Fellows)
+Kevin Systrom, Instagram (Z Fellows)

-Direct outreach is critical when your app requires network effects to deliver value.
+Direct outreach is especially critical when your app requires network effects to deliver value.
 If your product only works when multiple users are on the platform, whether that's both sides of a marketplace or a critical mass of social connections, you can't wait for users to come to you.
-Here's how some of the biggest apps bootstrapped their networks:

-Uber: Manually recruited black car drivers in San Francisco and offered free rides to create initial demand.
+• Uber: Manually recruited black car drivers in San Francisco and offered free rides to create initial demand.

-DoorDash: Focused on one geographic area (Palo Alto) and manually recruited restaurants while using their own team as initial delivery drivers.
+• DoorDash: Focused on one geographic area (Palo Alto) and manually recruited restaurants while using their own team as initial delivery drivers.

-OpenTable: Went door-to-door pitching directly to restaurants, carrying the software to show restaurant owners how it worked.
+• OpenTable: Went door-to-door pitching directly to restaurants, carrying the software to show restaurant owners how it worked.

-Airbnb: Scraped Craigslist to extract contact info of property owners, then sent them pitches to list on Airbnb.
+• Airbnb: Scraped Craigslist to extract contact info of property owners, then sent them pitches to list on Airbnb.

-Etsy: Scoured craft fairs across the country to identify the best vendors at each fair, then pitched them on opening an online store on the site.
+• Etsy: Scoured craft fairs across the country to identify the best vendors at each fair, then pitched them on opening an online store on the site.

-Tinder: Visited college sororities to have women install the app, then went to fraternities where men would see profiles of women they knew.
+• Tinder: Visited college sororities to have women install the app, then went to fraternities where men would see profiles of women they knew.

-Direct outreach is less critical for subscription apps where users can get value independently, like meditation apps, fitness trackers, or productivity tools.
+Direct outreach is less important for subscription apps where users can get value independently, like meditation apps, fitness trackers, or productivity tools.
 These apps can rely more heavily on content marketing, ASO, and communities.
 But even for these apps, direct outreach to influencers or community leaders can accelerate growth.

 2. Search